needle-tools/needle-engine-support/documentation/scripting.md

 ```

 Now inside Unity a new script called ``Rotate.cs`` will be automatically generated.
 Add the script to a Cube that is exported as part of a glTF file (it needs a ``GltfObject`` component in its parent) and save the scene.
 The cube is now rotating inside the browser.
 Open the chrome developer console to inspect the log from the ``Rotate.start`` method.
 This is a helpful practice to learn and debug what fields are exported and currently assigned.
-In general all public and serializeable fields and all public properties are exported.
+In general all public and serializable fields and all public properties are exported.

 Now add a new field ``public float speed = 5`` to your Unity component and save it.
 The Rotate component inspector now shows a ``speed`` field that you can edit.
 Save the scene (or click the ``Build`` button) and note that the javascript component now has the exported ``speed`` value assigned.